STERILE PROCESSING TECHNICIAN

 Certification / Registry Exam Eligibility

-Sterile Processing Technician graduates will be eligible to take the Certified Registered Central Service Technician (CRCST) exam offered by the Healthcare Sterile Processing Association.
+Sterile Processing Technician graduates will be eligible to take the Certified Registered Central Service Technician (CRCST) exam offered by the Healthcare Sterile Processing Association (HSPA).
 Graduates who pass the exam will earn the CRCST credential.

 Eligibility requirements for the CRCST credential are solely determined by HSPA, and are subject to change at any time.
 HSPA is an independent organization.
 AIMS does not guarantee certification/registry exam eligibility.